 Schedule 5: Lyrica and cough suppressants

 Based on prior criminal offenses, Sections § 841(b) and § 960(b) provide enhancement requirements to the new federal drug conviction.
-If a record of previous conviction is found, the defendant’s 5-40 year prison range will be increased to a 10 years to life in prison.
-Similarly, a defendant’s 10-year mandatory minimum sentence can be increased to a 20-year mandatory minimum because of prior criminal conviction.
-Furthermore, if there are two prior convictions, a 10-year mandatory minimum will increase to a mandatory life in prison.
+If a record of a previous conviction is found, the defendant’s 5-40 year prison range will be increased to 10 years to life in prison.
+Similarly, a defendant’s 10-year mandatory minimum sentence can be increased to a 20-year mandatory minimum because of a prior criminal conviction.
+Furthermore, if there are two prior convictions, a 10-year mandatory minimum will increase to mandatory life in prison.

-The court’s imposed sentence can become more severe in case of an offense involving both drug trafficking and firearms.
+The court’s imposed sentence can become more severe in case of an offense involving both federal drug trafficking attorneys and firearms.
 The use or display of the involved firearm(s) would be taken into consideration and the imposed sentence may increase.
 When a firearm is discovered in the possession of the defendant while he/she is undergoing charges from a drug trafficking offense, the minimum imposed prison sentence is five years.
 However, the minimum sentence further increases to 7 years if a firearm is brandished, or “waved.”
 Overall, imprisonment can still never be less than 10 years when a firearm is discharged during the course of a drug trafficking offense.

 The most crucial factors that determine the intensity of the sentence are the quantity and type of drugs involved.

-Through unanimous voting, it was decided that the The United States Sentencing Commission was willing to reduce sentencing guidelines for federal drug trafficking offenders in 2014.
-Official retroactive sentence reduction was allowed a few months later by the Commission.
+Through unanimous voting, it was decided that The United States Sentencing Commission was willing to reduce sentencing guidelines for federal drug trafficking offenders in 2014.
+The official retroactive sentence reduction was allowed a few months later by the Commission.
 As a result, defendants who were sentenced for drug trafficking offenses prior to the 2014 guidelines could now possibly have their sentences reduced.
-This official date began on November 1, 2014 when courts were permitted to consider motions for retroactive sentence reductions.
+This official date began on November 1, 2014, when courts were permitted to consider motions for retroactive sentence reductions.

 A federal crime appeal is your best bet when it comes to dealing with a sobering sentence imposed upon you for a federal drug offense.
 Specifically, a federal crime appeal made with the help and guidance of our skilled federal criminal appeals attorneys goes a long way in providing relief and justice.

 In case of an unfair trial for your federal drug offense or ineffective assistance of counsel, it is advisable to reach out to a federal drug appeals lawyer as soon as possible.
 Trial courts are not exempt from making errors especially due to the intensive and exhausting nature of legal work, but that is still no excuse to let such errors impinge upon your constitutional rights.
 If you do find yourself to be a victim of unfair sentencing, don’t waste any time in contacting us and hiring federal drug appeals lawyers to help you.
-Do not hesitate to protect your own rights and strive towards justice.
+Do not hesitate to protect your own rights and strive toward justice.

 In addition to being excellent advisors on legal matters, our federal criminal appeal lawyers are also expert writers and superior orators—the most obvious and essential skills for winning a federal drug appeal.
 Our federal drug lawyers ensure that they have thoroughly looked through the trial and sentencing record for any legal errors before crafting an appellate brief that is submitted and filed to the Circuit Court of Appeals.
 The next step is to use assertive communication and persuasion to present your case before a panel of judges.
 Our federal drugs appeals lawyers give utmost attention to detail, accuracy and keep your best interests in mind and do their best to help you through your federal crime appeal.

-At the Brownstone Law firm, you can be assured of thorough investigation of the circumstances surrounding your case and efficient defense of your case all the way from the pre-trial phase through to the post-trial.
+At the Brownstone Law firm, you can be assured of a thorough investigation of the circumstances surrounding your case and efficient defense of your case all the way from the pre-trial phase through to the post-trial.
 We also take responsibility for providing expert advice as to your rights and options under the law so that you are well-informed.
 We are fully aware of manipulations, pitfalls or unjust actions that the courts and the prosecutors may engage in and we will fight for you to make sure your rights under the law are protected.